OpenTidalFarm/OpenTidalFarm/docs/examples/channel-opt/channel-opt.rst

 rectangular channel is 640 m x 320 m large.
 The farm area is in the channel center and 320 m x 160 m large.

+It shows how to:
+  - set up a steady-state shallow water solver
+  - add a tidal farm consisting and deploy 32 turbines;
+  - define an optimisation objective, here the farm power production;
+  - define an optimisation control, here the turbine positions;
+  - define constraints to the controls, here bounds to restrict the positions of the turbines to the farm bounds;
+  - run the optimisation and retrieve the optimal turbine positions and farm power production.

 Even though the domain in this demo is quite simple, the concept applies to more complex, realistic scenarios.